icdocsoc/docsoc-guide-linux/intro-to-command-line.md

 If our current working directory is `/usr/bin/`, then the relative path to `B.txt` would be `A/B.txt`.

 If our current working directory is `/usr/bin/A/`, then the relative path to `B.txt` would simply be `B.txt`.

-## Directory structure

-Every Linux operating system, no matter which distro you use, will have the same underlying directory structure for storing files.

-The root directory is referred to as `/` (a single slash sign).
-This is the uppermost directory in the file hirearchy, and all directories are sub-directories of this.
-Even mounted filesystems (e.g. the files on a USB stick plugged into your Linux computer) can be accessed from the root directory.
-The root directory contains many important folders which can only be modified with **root privileges** (see the description of the sudo command for more details).
-Don’t mess around with the root directory folders unless you know what you are doing.

-Your home directory is `/home/<your-username>/`.
-This is where your user’s personal files are stored.
-Your home directory can also be accessed by typing `~/`.

-In your Terminal prompt, the directory you are currently working in is called the **working directory**.
-Your home folder is the default working directory when you open Terminal for the first time.
-The working directory can be changed using the `cd` command (we will explain this command later).

-Terminal has various shortcuts to refer to important directories:
-* A single dot (`.`) refers to the current working directory
-* Double dots (`..`) refers to its parent directory

-## Hidden files

-Files or directories that begin with `.` (a single dot) are hidden, and by default aren’t viewable to an ordinary user.
-Most hidden files and folders across the  Linux filesystem are configuration files, e.g. the bash config file `.bashrc` and the `.git` folders inside git repositories.
-See the `ls` command for how to view hidden files.